ChuckFisher313/Resources/readme.md

-This project is intended to be a warehouse of useful personal resources on various topics.
+This project is intended to be a warehouse of useful personal resources on various topics, practice writing in markdown, and practice using github.